simsab-ufcg/Promethee2/README.md

 ```
 The `path/to/input/` and `path/to/meta/` directories keep the specification of alternatives and criteria to analysed.
 Please, see the example in the `samples` directory.
 The input specs are described in the following section.
 The output of the promethee execution will be storage in the `path/to/output` directory.

-To run the classical, non-optimized, promethee implementation, use th `-V` flag
+To run the classical, non-optimized, promethee implementation, use th `-V` (Vanilla) flag
 ```
 ./run -V path/to/input/ path/to/meta/ path/to/output/
 ```

 ## Input format

-You should use 2 folders to represent criterions input/ and meta/. <br><br>
-Input folder must be filled with files that represent a alternative value for each criterion, this file following this pattern: <br>
-NAME_OF_CRITERION.input --- the data of every alternative in that specific criterion in matrix format.<br>
-All files must be matrix with same size.<br><br>
-Meta folder must be filled with parameters specification for each preference function that will be used in each criterion, this files must have the same name of the respective criterion in input folder but .meta extension instead of .input.<br>

-### Function and parameters specification

-Each file in meta folder should following this pattern:
+The input data should be specified in two directories; one describes the evaluation of the alternatives to each considered criterion, the other describes the preference function to compare alternatives.

+In the alternatives directory, the user should add a file to each criterion, following the `NAME_OF_CRITERION.input` convention.
+These files indicate the evaluation of each alternative according to the criterion specified, in a matrix format, separated by an empty speace and new lines separator.

+The second directory, which specifies the preference functions, should have a file to each criterion, using the `NAME_OF_CRITERION.meta` convention.
+Each file should follow the pattern:
 ```
 weight
 function_name
 parameters
 is_max
 ```
-In which weight is the value of weight that criterion, function_name is the name of the functions, parameters are the parameters for the specific function and is_max indicates if in the comparison greater values are desired over the smaller ones (0 if smaller values are desired, 1 for greater values).
+In which `weight` is the value of weight of the criterion specified, `function_name` is the name of the function, `parameters` are the parameters, separated by an empty space, for the specific function, and `is_max indicates` if in the comparison greater values are desired over the smaller ones (0 if smaller values are desired, 1 for greater values).

 Example:
 ```